 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Mid North Coast region and the recent New South Wales financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Mid North Coast region and the recent New South Wales financial performance of the broadacre, dairy and vegetable industries.

 The Mid North Coast region of New South Wales is located north of Newcastle.
 The region includes the major towns of Port Macquarie and Taree and comprises the four local government areas of Kempsey, Mid-Coast, Nambucca, and Port Macquarie—Hastings.
 It also includes a part of the Armidale Regional local government area in the north-west.
 The region covers a total area of around 18,851 square kilometres or 2.35 per cent of New South Wales and is home to approximately 216,000 people (ABS 2017).

 Agricultural land in the Mid North Coast region occupies 9,664 square kilometres, or 52 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 5,969 square kilometres, or 32 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 5,130 square kilometres or 27 per cent of the Mid North Coast region.